Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/margin/fundingBook:{currency0},{currency1}...**

-Subscribe to this topic to obtain the change for the funding book.
+Subscribe to this topic to get the order book changes on margin trade.

 ```json